ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/photography/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="7" requirement="Using images other than those created for requirements 4, 5 or 6, produce a visual story to document an event to photograph OR choose a topic that interests you to photograph.
+{{#wb-req item="7" requirement="Using images other than those created for requirements 4, 5, and 6, produce a visual story to document an event to photograph OR choose a topic that interests you to photograph.
 Do the following:"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}